nzoschke/mvi/_chapters/01-introduction.md

 ### [4.
 Image](image)

-An Image service provides a private place to push, store and pull binary application and depdendency data.
+An Image service provides a private place to push, store and pull binary application and dependency data.

 ### [5.
 Container](container)